typestruck/merochat/ARCHITECTURE.md

 Server side code (to be run with node.js) lies in src/Server.
 Likewise, client code (to be loaded by a browser) is located in src/Client.
 There is an extra folder under src namely Shared which contains code used by both server and client side.

-An extra folder at the root, Environment, is included at compile time to determine if the code is being run in production or development mode.

 ### Client side

 On client side there is a folder for each entry point.
 These entry points are bundled with webpack.